ramiel/router.js/README.md

 ###  4.1. <a name='Matchingparams'></a>Matching params

+Under the hood the path matching is done through [path-to-regexp](https://github.com/pillarjs/path-to-regexp), so you can look at its [documentation](https://github.com/pillarjs/path-to-regexp#path-to-regexp) to know all the possibilities.

 A route can define several named params in the form `:name` that will be available inside the request through `req.params`

 ```js